faulknerpearce/python_repository/bakery/README.md

-# Bakery Inventory
+# Bakery Inventory Management

-This program models a bakery's inventory and implements functionality to:
+## Overview

+The Bakery Inventory Management, This program facilitates key functionalities including stock lookup, total value calculation, and simulated sales for accurate business analytics.

+## Features

-- Lookup stock levels and pricing for baked goods
+- Quickly retrieve stock levels and pricing for various baked goods.
-- Calculate the total value of a baked good currently in stock
+- Calculate the total value of specific items currently in stock.
-- Simulate selling a quantity of a baked good
+- Implement a simulation for selling a specified quantity of a baked good.
-- Reduces the item's stock level
-- Increases the item's price based on remaining value
+- Automatically adjust prices based on remaining value and stock levels.
-- This provides basic business analytics for managing inventory.

 ## Code Overview

-The bakery dictionary contains the inventory with keys for item names and nested price/stock dictionaries.
+The central data structure, `bakery_inventory`, contains the inventory with keys for item names and nested dictionaries for price and stock levels.

 ### Functions

-`total_value()`
+`total_value(inventory, item)`

-- Accepts the inventory and an item name
+- Accepts the bakery inventory and the name of the item.
-- Checks if the item exists in the inventory
+- Checks if the item is present in the inventory.
-- Calculates the total value by multiplying price * stock
+- Calculates the total value as the product of price and stock.
-- Returns the total value
+- Returns the total value.

-`buy_item()`
+`buy_item(inventory, item, amount)`

-- Accepts the inventory, item name, and amount to purchase
+- Accepts the bakery inventory, item name, and quantity to purchase.
-- Calls total_value() to get the prior value
+- Utilizes `total_value()` to obtain the prior value.
-- Reduces the item's stock by the amount
+- Decreases the item's stock by the specified amount.
-- Calculates a new price based on prior value divided by remaining stock
+- Computes a new price using the prior value divided by the remaining stock.
-- Returns a confirmation with new price
+- Returns a confirmation message with the updated price.
-- This allows simulating buying items and maintaining consistent total value.

 ## Usage

-1. Define your bakery inventory, including items, prices, and initial stock.
+1. Define your bakery inventory, specifying items along with their respective prices and initial stock levels.
-2. Use the `total_value` function to calculate the total value of remaining stock for a specific item.
+2. Utilize the `total_value` function to ascertain the total value of remaining stock for a specific item.
-3. Use the `buy_item` function to adjust item prices based on changes in stock.
+3. Employ the `buy_item` function to adjust item prices based on changes in stock.